WayToRussia.Net Guide to Russia

 In English Language

-The main English language newspaper is The Moscow Times (www.themoscowtimes.com) - the Friday issue features "Context" section, with a list of what's on in Moscow, as well as restaurant and clubs reviews.
+The main English language newspaper is The Moscow Times (www.themoscowtimes.com) - the Friday issue features "Calendar" section, with a list of what's on in Moscow, as well as restaurant and clubs reviews.
 You can get this newspaper in business centers, big supermarkets, some restaurants and clubs for free.

 In Russian Language

 A popular daily newspaper is Moskovsky Komsomolets (www.mk.ru), more sophisticated reading is provided by Kommersant (www.kommersant.ru) and Vedomosti (www.vedomosti.ru) newspapers - with the latter being tilted more towards the business and finance.
+These two are like The Guardian and The New York Times of Russia.

 The "mainstream" fashion is determined by bi-weekly Afisha (www.afisha.ru) magazine.